Tag: community

 Step 1: Anoint

 We generally practice this in times of .
 However, if we look at it in more general terms, could be a form of anointing.
 Yes, it’s different.
-On the other hand, it too is a sign of something that a person is participating in and allowing.
-You have been baptized (if not, talk to someone about that) into the of God.
+On the other hand, it too is a physical of something that a person is participating in and allowing.
+You have been baptized (if not, talk to someone about that) into the family of God.

 Step 2: Ordain

 This is a little trickier, as we have a certain traditional understanding of “ordain”.
 In Hebrew, מָלֵא (maleʾ, malaʾ /maw·lay/) is more often translated as fill or fulfill.
-Sounds a bit like the filling up the disciples on Pentecost, and what is supposed to be inside every person who claims Jesus Christ as their Lord and Savior.
+Sounds a bit like the Spirit filling up the disciples on Pentecost, and what is supposed to be inside every person who claims Jesus Christ as their Lord and Savior.

 Step 3: Consecrate